 So there’s actually a lot of options for this, but let me share the ones I’ve actually done:

-Further north, you will be entering Washington State and while I haven’t explored too deeply into it, I have seen much of it’s coast and here are 10 spots on the Washington Coast to see.
+2) Further north, you will be entering Washington State and for starters, I’ve seen much of it’s coast and here are 10 spots on the Washington Coast to see there.

 - Toketee Falls.

 - Blue Pool.

 And whatever else I find, I will add.
 As for Columbia River Gorge, I will be returning there any chance I get because I absolutely have to see Eagle Creek and Oneonta Gorge (for starters).
 I hope this list of 10 spots to see at Columbia River Gorge was fun for you to read and if you have any suggestions of spots to see here, do let me know!